Made to Order Aluminium Bifold Doors

 We also manufacture our own range of aluminium patio doors and can provide advice on which door solution is best for your project.

-The main difference between bifold doors and their alternatives is the hinge system between the panels.
+The main difference between bi fold doors and their alternatives, such as patio doors, is the hinge system between the panels.
 This allows each section to fold away neatly to the side of the entryway.
 The design, often called a concertina system, enables the whole wall to disappear, expanding the living area and seamlessly connecting indoors and out.

 On top of these benefits, 21st-century design innovations add some updates to the bifold system that push it right to the forefront of domestic design.
 When closed, bifold doors become extremely secure and durable.
 Their frames provide a network of defences against invaders, as does their frame-mounted track.
 Modern bifold doors feature complex multipin lock systems, and materials to resist weather and intruders alike.
 When shopping for bifolds, or any door, look out for the Secured By Design accreditation, an initiative developed in conjunction with the police to ensure your entryways are as safe as can be.